icecube/icetray-public/cmake/resources/docs/supported_platforms/osx.rst

    $ python3 --version
    Python 3.12.0

-   # be sure you have activated your new brew environment:  either load it explcitly or open a new Terminal!
+   # be sure you have activated your new brew environment:  either load it explicitly or open a new Terminal!
    #   'which python3' should be the new brew version.

-   # create and enter virutal envionment
+   # create and enter virtual environment
    $ python3 -m venv --system-site-packages ${HOME}/py3/
    $ source ${HOME}/py3/bin/activate